lambdamikel/picoram2090/README.md

 as reactively as possible.

-Luckily, for the mere purpose of SRAM emulation, it is not necessary to distinguish the "real SRAM" accesses from accesses from the ones resulting from driving the display and scanning the keyboard - the 2114 is actually presenting data for these addresses as well, but the Microtronic firmware just ignores them (it obviously knows whether it
+Luckily, for the mere purpose of SRAM emulation, it is not necessary to distinguish the "real SRAM" accesses from the ones resulting from driving the display and scanning the keyboard - the 2114 is actually presenting data for these addresses as well, but the Microtronic firmware just ignores them (it obviously knows whether it